 Christmas can be one of the hardest times of the year when you have a mental health problem.
 Becky is sharing her story as part of our Christmas fundraising appeal.
-If you can, please donate today.

 The first time that I noticed something was wrong was on a normal day.
 I was in my final year of university, on a bus on my way into town.
 I started to feel strange and shaky.
 I felt like I was going to faint.
 I felt hot all off a sudden and everything in me wanted to get off the bus.

 I saw my doctor who said it sounded like a panic attack.
 I thought it wouldn’t happen again.